vuxcode/we1-project-osteise/time-report.md

   - Adding the scrolling text to the "game" index page (programming project)
   - Created an effect to the Play Now! button that can be found on info.html, contact.html and session-stats.html (programming project)
   - Added box-shadows to some images and buttons to create a glow
+- 2022-12-2 worked for 1 hour
+  - Fixed some image problems on the information page
+  - Started validating the pages.
+- 2022-12-5 worked for 1 hour
+  - Fixed viewport to make the site responsive.
+  - Completed validating the pages.